Ricci Almost Solitons on semi-Riemannian Warped Products

 for some constants $a, \ b,\ c \in\mathbb{R}$, the function $\lambda$ is given by

 and the constants $a$ and $c$ are related to $h$ by the equation

 \end{theorem}

-Equations such as the first or third equations of (\ref{system_withdependence}) have appeared in many contexts in semi-Riemannian geometry.
+Equations such as the first or third equations of (\ref{system_withdependence}) have appeared in many contexts.
 They appeared for example in concircular transformations \cite{kentaro}, in conformal transformations between Einstein spaces \cite{kunel} and in conformal vector fields on Einstein manifolds \cite{kunel2}.

 A function satisfying equation (\ref{relation}) is said to have constant energy, following \cite{castaneda}, where the author investigated properties of such functions.
 Equation (\ref{relation}) also appeared in the Critical Point Equation conjecture \cite{neto}.